hahmed2k/Alzheimers-Project/README.md

 Evaluation is also handled directly in the notebook after each model finishes training.

-The evaluate_model(...) function is used on the held-out test set to compute:
+The evaluate_model function is used on the held-out test set to compute:

 - Accuracy
 - F1-Score